crishoj/ZendService_Discogs/README.md

 # ZendService\Discogs component

-Provides access to the Discogs v2.0 APIs, including
+PHP wrapper for the Discogs v2.0 API, heavily based on the ZendService\Twitter component.
+Provides access to the following parts of the Discogs API:

 - Database
   - Artist